TNO-ZKP/templates/README.md

 assert compressed_protocol.verify()
 ```

-The function `full_compression` reduces the ZKP from length $`n`$ until it can
+The function `full_compression` reduces the ZKP from length $n$ until it can not
-not be compressed anymore, which is a length of 1.
+be compressed anymore, which is a length of 1.
 The function used for the
 compression is called `compression` and is available to the user as well.
 The
 `compression` function halves the length of the ZKP.